Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Well.
 If the whole business with the Brown One had proved anything, it was that he couldn’t possibly come up with a faster way to lose respect.
 The bow *just about* got a pass from the more liberal and open-minded Given-Men like Yan thanks to the fact that it still took a strong man to use a strong bow.
 A rifle though?
 Anyone could pick up a rifle, as far as the Ten’Gewek were concerned.
 It took strength out of the equation, and thereby emasculated whoever used it.

 So, there Julian was in the woods, naked of all else besides his spear, knife, first aid kit, and his earbud radio.
-Yan thought that was a “strong” bit of sky-magic, so he allowed it.
+Yan thought that was a "strong" bit of sky-magic, so he allowed it.
 Whatever.

 He stood in the shadows amongst the undergrowth, not even three yards from the werne.
 He considered his prey.
 The werne was a young unscarred male, but it had been well-fed and positively *rippled* with muscle and good, hard fat.
 At a guess, it was probably at least the same mass as a proper bull on Earth; a bit shorter, a lot stockier, and even more ornery.
 Not long ago that would have been a werne right at the limits of Julian’s ability to take, before that it would have been impossible.
 Lately...well, maybe he felt the need to prove himself a little more than he normally might.
 He could do it, but getting it back to the village would be a hell of a lot of work.